Al-Yahudu Tablets: Social and economic integration

 Most of the Jews on the certificates made their living from agriculture.
 Most of the land they leased grew dates and barley, but wheat, spices and linen were also mentioned in the documents.
 Analysis of the money amounts in the transactions appearing in the certificates shows that they had a low economic status relative to the kingdom.
 A comparison of the economic agreements from other collections in Babylon indicates the integration of the Jews into the economic life of Babylon, and it seems that they operated on the daily economic level, like other Babylonians, and not necessarily according to the laws of the Torah.

 Among the exiles, there are documents of a number of Jews of strong economic standing.
 Some (such as Raphaiah Ben Smachiho and his son) acted as intermediaries and credit providers to the Jewish population and managed to accumulate substantial capital.
 These intermediaries provided pure silver coins to concentrate tax payments of various Jews and provided farmers with means of production, such as plowing animals and grain.

-Jewish lifestyle and attitude toward Zion

-Due to the nature of the documents, this subject appears only implicitly.
-The preservation of Jewish identity can be seen in the sequence of names given to family members for at least four generations, the fact that no documents were found on Jewish holidays, and that dates were not signed on Shabbat.

-The documents do not show signs of people leaving for Judea, but at least two Jews have been found who had a desire to return to Zion: